A class of open surfaces with algorithmically solvable homeomorphism problem: Classification of admissible trees

 Let $T_1$, $T_2$ be two admissible trees.
-We say that they are \bydef{equivalent} if $L(T_1)$ and $L(T_2)$ are homeomorphic.
+We say that $T_1$ and $T_2$ are \bydef{topologically equivalent}, or just \bydef{equivalent}, if the associated spaces $L(T_1)$ and $L(T_2)$ are homeomorphic.
 We say that they are \bydef{isomorphic} if there is a type-preserving bijection between the set of vertices of $T_1$ and that of $T_2$ which respects the graph structure.

+Determining whether two given admissible trees are (topologically) equivalent is the problem we want to solve.
+The problem of determining whether two given admissible trees are isomorphic is combinatorial in nature and easy to solve algorithmically simply by enumerating all maps from the set of vertices of $T_1$ to that of $T_2$ until a suitable bijection is found (or not.)

+We will show how to modify an admissible tree without changing its topological equivalence class, until it belongs to a special class of admissible trees, called \emph{reduced}, for which topological equivalence will turn out to be equivalent to isomorphism.
+In order to motivate the construction, we first give some simple examples of pairs of admissible trees which are equivalent but fail to be isomorphic.

+Let $T_1$ be a tree with two vertices: $*$ and its son $v$ of type $\Theta$.
+The space $L(T_1)$ is the space of all infinite words on a two-letter alphabet, which is a Cantor set.
+Let $T_2$ be a tree with three vertices: $*$, $v_1$ and $v_2$, where both $v_1$ and $v_2$ are of type $\Theta$ and are sons of $*$.
+Then $L(T_2)$ is a disjoint sum of two Cantor sets, which is homeomorphic to a Cantor set.
+Thus $T_1,T_2$ are equivalent but nonisomorphic.

+Let $T_3$ be a tree with three vertices: $*$, its only son $v$, and the only son $w$ of $v$, with both $v,w$ of type $\oo$.
+The space $L(T_3)$ can be described as follows: the alphabet is $\{a,b\}$ with the letter $a$ corresponding to $v$ and $b$ to $w$.
+Then the elements of $L(T_3)$ are the (infinite) word $aaa\cdots$ and all words of the type $a^kbbb\cdots$ for $k\in\nn$.
+Topologically, this is a space with a single accumulation point and a sequence of isolated points converging to it.

+Let $T_4$ be a tree with vertices $*,v,w_1,w_2$, with $v$ the only son of $*$, $w_1,w_2$ two sons of $v$, and every ordinary vertex has type $\oo$.
+The space $L(T_4)$ consists of an accumulation point and two sequences of isolated points converging to it.
+This space is homeomorphic to $L(T_3)$ although $T_3$ is not isomorphic to $T_4$.

+Finally if $T_5$ is a tree with vertices $*$, its only son $v$, and the only son $w$ of $v$, with both $v,w$ of type $\Theta$, then $L(T_5)$ has no isolated point.
+Hence it is a Cantor set.
+More generally, any tree all of whose leaves are of type $\Theta$ have the same property, which produces many nonisomorphic equivalent trees.

-The goal of this section is to give an algorithm that determines whether two admissible trees are equivalent.
-We introduce three moves that can be used to simplify an admissible tree without changing its equivalence class.
+We now introduce three moves that can be used to simplify an admissible tree without changing its equivalence class.
 Let $T$ be an admissible tree.
-If $v$ is a vertex of $T$, we denote by $T(v)$ the subtree consisting of $v$ and its descendants.
+Recall that when $v$ is a vertex of $T$, we denote by $T(v)$ the subtree consisting of $v$ and its descendants.

 \paragraph{Move 1} Let $v$ be a vertex of $T$ of type $\Theta$.
 Let $v'$ be the father of $v$.
 Assume that $v'$ is not the root, and that $v$ is the only son of $v'$.
 Remove the edge between $v$ and $v'$ and replace $v'$ by $v$.